department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/additional-info.md

 ![image](/images/additional-info-open.png)
 _Open state_

-## Where to place Additional info
+## Where to place contextual help
 Whenever there is a chance to enhance the understanding a user has about a particular choice, the additional info interaction can be used! —for instance:
-A user might need to list conditions they have in a disabilities form.
-We ask them:
-Search the name of your condition
-And the additional info interaction would be:
-“What if I don’t know the name of my condition? >” When the user clicks, they see an explanation of what to search for, and an example search to further illustrate the explanation.
+“What if I don’t know the name of my condition? >” "Which evidence type should I choose? >"
+"Why does this matter? >"
+When the user clicks, they see a short explanation of the situation and a link to more information if necessary.

 ## Pattern specifics
 The [current component of the Additional info](https://design.va.gov/components/additional-info) interaction has a dotted line underneath it, along with a down-carat to indicate interactivity